This step-by-step guide covers everything you need to know about starting a business in South Korea as an expat.

 - Get the right visa (F or D visa)

-- Find a niche that’s competitive and unique enough to not be easily copied
+- Find a niche that’s competitive and unique enough to prevent copycats

-- Bonus tip: learn Korean.
-Pimsleur here will make you conversational in 90 days.
+Bonus: learn Korean.
+Pimsleur will have you speaking Korean comfortably in 90 days.

 I registered a company in October 2013 after living in Korea for seven years.